Webmasters want Google Analytics and AdSense integration, but why?

 Periodically, Google Analytics and AdSense integration is NOT a good idea because the data can be easily skewed based around user error, Google altering and adjusting stats via Algorithm at their end, and of course visitors to your website.

 - If you are a left-brained data analyst who needs data to live, Google Analytics and AdSense integration might be for you.

-- Analyzing your CPC values to ensure you are writing content which targets high CPC keywords.
+- Analyzing your CPC values to ensure you are writing content that targets high CPC keywords.

-- Targeting High CPC value keywords to write your articles - like we do here at Sirius!
+- Targeting High CPC value keywords to write your articles - as we do here at Sirius!

 - You are easily stressed and thrown off course by numbers.